Roseola (Sixth Disease) in Babies

 4. Cold and Diarrhoea

-Be on the lookout for roseola if your baby has been exposed to the germs contained in another child.
+Be on the lookout for roseola if your baby has come in contact with another child who has the sixth disease.
 The other tell-tale signs, in case the high fever or rash do not manifest, include a runny nose, sore throat, increased irritation in kids, cough, swollen lymph nodes, lack of appetite, and a mild case of diarrhoea.

 - As this virus can also be contracted by infants from their mothers during pregnancy, mothers may want to protect themselves and their infants by being more careful to the kind of environment they expose themselves to.